 What are the Background Facts?

 - Paul attended the “Harvard” of his day.
 Paul’s education put him in the top 1% of his society: aristocratic by status and honor if not money.
 He counted it all excrement for the excellency of knowing Messiah in resurrection.
-That is something to think about!
+But that does not mean we demean learning or “study” per se.
+It means we properly contextualize it as a means to an end, not and end in itself.

-- Paul’s letters were read aloud in public for a reason!
+- The Apostolic letters were read aloud in public for a reason!
 (It is even more likely that they were “acted out” in a highly dramatic and entertaining fashion!).
 The literacy rate in Roman Judea and Asia Minor (Ephesus, Corinth, Greece, Rome, etc.) at the time of Jesus and Paul was minuscule–between 1.5-10% of the population!
 That includes among Jews!
 It would be lower among women.
 Some post-captivity rabbis taught that teaching a woman to read the Torah was a waste of time and a dishonor to the community, it being better to burn the Torah than let a woman read it!
 Early converts to Christianity were mostly women, children, and slaves from the lower classes!
 The literacy rates were likely higher among the aristocracy, but still nothing near our rates today in the West.
 In a village or early faith community, it would not have been unusual if there was only one elder who could read.
 That is why Paul’s (and others) addressed many of his letters “to the elder”–they were likely the only literate ones there!

 - At the time Second Timothy was written, there was no “Bible,” as we know it.
 If a faith community had one Torah scroll or a few codices and copies of apostolic letters, that would have been quite exceptional.
 Scrolls and codices were costly luxuries for the wealthy.
 When Paul speaks of committing the message of Messiah in resurrection to faithful men, there is good reason for it.
 There was no mass literacy.
 Apostolic transmission, “succession” if you will, was a practical necessity.